Carlyle S. Beals: Awards and recognition

+The Carlyle S. Beals Award was established by the Canadian Astronomical Society (CASCA) in 1981.

-The asteroid 3314 Beals and the crater Beals on the Moon are both named after him.
+The asteroid 3314 Beals and the crater Beals on the Moon are both named for Beals.

 Personal life

-In 1931, Carl Beals married Miriam White Bancroft, a professional musician and piano teacher.
+In 1931, Beals married Miriam White Bancroft, a professional musician and piano teacher.
 She was the daughter of Joseph Bancroft, a longtime Liberal member of the Nova Scotia House of Assembly.
 The couple adopted a daughter, Janitza.

 Beals died on July 2, 1979, aged 80.

 Selected publications

 Archives

 There is a Carlyle Beals fonds at Library and Archives Canada.
 Archival reference number is R15735.